edobobo/edobobo.github.io/_pages/about.md

 I am interested in Lexical semantics and my current research topics are Word Sense Disambiguation and Natural Language Generation.

+I completed my Master's degree in Engineering in Computer Science at Sapienza University of Rome, where I worked on Machine Learning applications for Biomedical science.

+I love to play padel and videogames, and I am huge fan of World of Warcraft.

-If you want to contact me after the 9 p.m. you can find me in Azeroth.
+If you want to contact me after 9 p.m. you can find me in Azeroth.